 - 1. Separation of Members and Trustees, specifically by accelerating the search for additional Members who can add value to the Trust based on their skills & experience.
 This search is continuing. - 2.
-Rebalancing the governing boards of Latchmere and Nelson based on the skills assessment undertaken, by adding new governors to close identified gaps. - 3.
-Training opportunities were provided and reinforced for all Trustees - 4.
-Established a clear scheme of delegation between the Trust and school governing bodies
+Rebalancing the governing boards of Latchmere School and Nelson Primary School based on the skills assessment undertaken, by adding new Governors to close identified gaps. - 3.
+Ensuring all Trustees and Governors have the right skills and knowledge to perform effectively. - 4.
+Establishing a clear understanding of the separation of responsibilities between the Trust and school governing bodies.